Tips for good intimate hygiene

 - Apply an intimate hygiene gel or intimate soap with a pH adapted to the male intimate area.
 This is very important, since men have a different pH in the intimate area than women, as we have explained in other articles.

-- Rub well to remove dirt and rinse with plenty of water to remove intimate soap.
+- Rub well with your fingertips to remove dirt and rinse with plenty of water to remove intimate soap.
+Try not to scratch with your nails, or use sponges that are too aggressive.
+If you wish, you can use a natural sponge.

 - The rubbing must be done carefully to avoid possible injuries to the penis or testicles in an unwanted way.
-If possible, use an intimate soap without sulfates without sulfates to be more respectful and avoid possible skin irritations, even more so if you wash frequently.
+If possible, use a sulfate-free intimate soap so that it is more respectful and avoids possible skin irritations, even more so if it is washed frequently.
+These irritations could be the cause of the itching in the intimate area.

 - Dry well with a towel before putting on your underwear, to prevent traces of moisture from remaining and thus prevent the appearance of fungi.

-Good intimate hygiene after each bowel movement will allow you, on the one hand, to save on toilet paper, avoid bad odors in the intimate area, and thus prevent problems from bacteria from faeces that may remain in contact with our skin.
+Good intimate hygiene after each bowel movement will allow you, on the one hand, to save on toilet paper, avoid bad odors in the intimate area, and thus prevent problems with bacteria from feces that may remain in contact with our skin, which can be the cause of the annoying itching in the intimate area.

 Discover in this other article, why it is so necessary to use a specific intimate soap for men.